 Language Proficiency

-If your partner/spouse or parents are not from the country you reside in or speak another language, they may find it challenging to respond in an emergency.
+If your spouse, partner, or parents speak a different language only, they may find it challenging to respond in an emergency.

 Consider the role of your emergency contact and the importance of their ability to communicate with doctors or emergency personnel.
 You want them to relay your information effectively without any issues.

-First, your emergency contact must know they’re the emergency contact and be okay with it.
+First, your emergency contact must know they’re the emergency contact and be OK with it.

 In the case of your emergency contact, the information you give them ahead of time is just as vital as the person.
 Here are some of the most essential things your emergency contact should know to provide adequate support.